oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/02-explore-multitenant/explore-multitenant.md

     * Notice only a few parameters are set in the PDBs.
     * All others rely on the value from *CDB$ROOT* (`con_id=0`).
+    * Notice how each PDB has an undo tablespaces.
+This is a consequence of using *local undo* which is the default and strongly recommended.
+Local undo enables many key features in Multitenant, like hot cloning.

     <details>
     <summary>*click to see the output*</summary>